xramirez/TypeScript-Calculator/README.md

-# TypeScript-Calculator
+# TypeScript-Calculator-Starter
 Create a Client side calculator app using typescript.

-Requirements
-* Function should take in a stringified number or a number (use typescript types to make this clear)
-*
+* Follow the instructions in the TypeScript File
+* Make sure all variables and params have a declared type